solitude233-ui/Python-QBay/TeamUpdates.md

-Aiden:
-  Assigned task(s):
-  Progress:
-  Encountered difficulties:
-  Current plan:
+Aidan:
+  Assigned task(s):  Create front end test cases for login and register function
+  Progress:  Created two blackbox boundary tests for register and used example test_login.py function Encountered difficulties:  Need to clean up a few things in my code and also need to get test_login.py file working Current plan:  Still need to create a test_register.py file and finish creating test cases for login and register

 Jules:
   Assigned task(s):  Create front end testing for update_user_profile function on branch sprint4_juliana.